 Made by Julie Hay and the Fletcher family in the West Midlands.
 Raw sheep’s milk, animal rennet.

 Seasonality often brings surprises in cheese.
 The current batches of Berkswell are decidedly different to the cheeses we have been used to; the paste is moist and creamy, with none of the usual granular, flaky texture.
 On our recent trip to Ram Hall Farm we were delighted with what we were tasting; flavours were mellow and fruity with a savoury, nutty note.
 These January cheeses are now in our hands and we are pleased to be able to send out to you such an interesting example of this cheese: smooth in texture, savoury in flavour and with a brightness that marks them out as truly exceptional.

-Made by Mary Holbrook at Sleight Farm in Somerset.
+Made by Mary Holbrook in Somerset.
+Raw goat’s milk, cardoon stamen infusion.

 Mary Holbrook, recently named ‘the reluctant guru of goat’s cheese’ in the Observer Food Monthly typically makes Cardo between April and October.
 Mary brings the cheeses to our maturing arches in Bermondsey herself when they are less than a week old.
 Here, they are washed (often by Mary herself as she works with our maturing team on Wednesdays), either simply with water or a light saline solution.
 They are stored in humid rooms to encourage the growth of the pink tacky rind.
 The cheese ripens from the outside in, resulting in a paste which is firmer and more acidic towards the core, with an oozy breakdown at the rind.
 Current batches taste meaty and punchy, with the rind bringing a pleasantly crunchy bite; a must try!

 Made by Joe Bennett in Staffordshire.
 Raw goat’s milk, animal rennet.